 It is similar with education.
 Teaching without the goal in mind is possible but surely doesn’t lead to a specific skill set or competency.
 You need to travel with shoes that suit you.
-And you need an outline to get to specific learning outcomes.
-Such a map is a curriculum.
-And there are many maps out there.
+That’s why you need an outline to get to specific learning outcomes.
+Such an outline is a curriculum.

 How to Make a Syllabus as Tool for Better Learning Outcomes

 Therefore the question is, what to do with a curriculum once you have bought it.
 One thing is having one at home, and it is a whole different story using it properly.
 That is where a syllabus comes into play.
 It is like the stops and steps to take during your curriculum journey.
 It is like the schedule your flight company sends you along when booking a flight.
 Sure, it is much easier to not missing a plane with such preparation.

 >> Tip.
 If you need to dig deeper into syllabus creation for a classroom setting find out more about creating a syllabus for a university teaching context.
 You can read an alternative guide on how to create a syllabus in the academics for free, once you’ve signed up with them.

 As for a homeschool setting it’s all about getting a general idea of what a syllabus is and how to apply it.
 Once having the syllabus, you need to teach the content.
 And this is: the course books your child needs to read or the online course to take.
 These are like breaks while traveling.
 These are neither an outline, nor a schedule.
 They are but means to complete and fullfil the purpose of the curriculum.
 The curriculum allows the teacher to teach to the standards.

 Finally, projects.
 They’re like picknicks on the way.
 Somewhat different tools but meant to fulfill that purpose.
 The transmition and implementation of standards.
 They’re means to reach your final goal.
 It has to do with your students’ learning outcomes.